ondramie/DataVisualizationProject/README.md

 Over what period of time was this data collected?
 Does the data represent professional Baseball players records?
 Does each dot represent one batter?

 *What relationships do you notice?*
-There seem to be a wider range or lefthanded homerun outcomes.
+There seem to be a wider range or left-handed homerun outcomes.
 Left handers score more home runs.
 Is that because there are more left-handers?

 *What do you think is the main takeaway from this visualization?*
 Lefties are better batters.